JPNYKW/WPICTF-2019/getaflag.md

 2. Find a comment encoded by base64 in html.

-3. Decode that.
-N, read that sentence.
+3. Decode that. n, read that sentence.

 4. Access `/auth.php`.